COVID-19 Vaccinations for children

 If you need technical help making your child’s appointment, call the COVID-19 Call Center at 240-777-2982 (Monday to Friday, 9 a.m. to 6 p.m.).
 When online appointments are full, the Call Center does not have more appointments available.

 Our general children’s clinics have vaccine doses for children ages 5 to 11.
-These clinics will have a small numer of doses for people age 12 and older.
+These clinics have a small number of doses for people age 12 and older.

 Clinics for children 6 months to 5 years will only offer those vaccines as there is special packaging and dosing.